 - Michael Jackson: The album Off the Wall and its lead single "Don't Stop 'til You Get Enough" codified much of what made the "King of Pop" famous, helping establish him as the definitive musician of The Eighties.
-He was already noted as the lead singer of the Jackson 5, and already had a solo career started even while he was with them (he had one #1 hit and two other top 10 hits at that point), but Off the Wall established what he would be known for for many years to come.
+He was already noted as the lead singer of the The Jackson Five, and already had a solo career started even while he was with them (he had one #1 hit and two other top 10 hits at that point), but Off the Wall established what he would be known for for many years to come.

 - Carly Rae Jepsen: After three years of mild success (but only in Canada), the Canadian Idol contestant skyrocketed to international fame after the release of "Call Me Maybe" thanks to the support of Justin Bieber.
 Most people aren't even aware the single came from an EP, or that she released a full album three years earlier.

 - Lady Gaga: "Just Dance," after several years in the business and a shift from being a piano-pop-type singer/songwriter.